Complexity-optimal and parameter-free first-order methods for finding stationary points of composite optimization problems: Parameter-Free Algorithms

 which implies $A_{J+1}\geq{\cal A}$.
-Hence, it follows from \prettyref{lem:Aj_suff_cond} that \eqref{eq:ACG_termination} holds.
-In view of line~\ref{ln:acg_good_stop} of \prettyref{alg:cf.acg} this implies that termination has to have occurred at or before iteration $J+1$, which contradicts our initial assumption.
-Thus, \prettyref{alg:cf.acg} must have terminated by iteration $J+1$.
+Hence, it follows from \prettyref{lem:acg_tech_props}(d) that \eqref{eq:acg_termination} holds.
+In view of Step~3 of \prettyref{alg:pf_acg} this implies that termination has to have occurred at or before iteration $J+1$, which contradicts our initial assumption.
+Thus, \prettyref{alg:pf_acg} must have terminated by iteration $J+1$.

-(b) This follows immediately from line~\ref{ln:acg_good_stop}, \prettyref{lem:ACG_cvx}, \prettyref{lem:ACG_key_props}(a) and (c), and the fact that the algorithm stops in a finite number of iterations from part (a). \end{proof} Before ending this subsection, we give three closing comments about \prettyref{alg:cf.acg}.
-First, note that $\tilde{q}_{j+1}$, $q_{j+1}^{L}$, and $Q_{j+1}^{L}$ are quadratic in their arguments, have a Hessian of $\mu I$, and, hence, are of the form $a+\langle b,\cdot\rangle+\mu\|\cdot\|^{2}/2$ for some $a\in\r$ and $b\in\rn$.
-Thus, storage of each function can done by using $\Theta(n)$ space to store the relevant quantities $\{a,b\}$.
-Second, the update for $y_{j+1}$ is equivalent to

-and, hence, its computation only requires a prox-oracle for the function $\lam\psi^{n}$ for any $\lam>0$.
-Third, the total number of additional ACG steps, i.e., \eqref{eq:ACG_step}, needed to find $s$ in the ordered sequence of candidates $\{L_{j}\beta^{s}\}_{s=0}^{\infty}$ over all calls of line~\ref{ln:acg_line_search} is at most $1+\log_{1}^{+}(\beta L_{*}/L_{0})$.
-Since this number is on the same order of magnitude as in \eqref{eq:ACG_complexity}, we do not count these line search iterations as they do materially influence the complexity bound for CF.APD in the next subsection.
-Finally, it follows from the proof of \prettyref{prop:ACG_alg_props} that the larger $\sum_{i=0}^{j}A_{j+1}$ is the faster CF.APD terminates.
-Hence, it is of general interest that $L_{0}$ be made small in practice.